 This course is an introduction to the Gospels.
 It will focus on the four canonical gospels, Matthew, Mark, Luke, and John.
 Issues relating to the synoptic problem will be explored, as well as the unique contribution of each gospel.
 The literary nature of the gospels will be examined, exploring the gospels as story, as well as their theological impact.
-As the title implies, this course will emphasize our response to the gospels: what it means to follow Jesus.
 The focal point the Gospels have within God's progressive revelation will be emphasized, as well as the integral part they play in personal, relational, and ministerial contexts.